Pressure on to end draft exemption for Israel's ultra-Orthodox

 With their political role and high birth rate, the ultra-Orthodox have carved out a special niche in Israeli society.
 The majority of men studying Torah full-time pass their days in packed study halls where they read, attend lectures and engage in often raucous debate over the ancient texts.

-They live off small stipends from their yeshivas (schools), from their wives' meager wages as teachers in Haredi schools and state child support payments for their large families.
+They live off small stipends from their yeshivas (schools), from their wives' meagre wages as teachers in Haredi schools and state child support payments for their large families.

 Because Israel pays subsidies for each individual student and child, there is an economic incentive for yeshivas to take in more students and couples to have more children.